 Melton, Administrative borough in Leicestershire, England.

-The district was created in 1974 when Melton Mowbray Urban District merged with Melton and Belvoir Rural District.
-This administrative union established the current boundaries and governance structure that remains today.
+The district was formed in 1974 when Melton Mowbray Urban District merged with Melton and Belvoir Rural District as part of a wider reorganization of local government in England.
+This merger set the boundaries that are still in place today.

 The community of curious travelers